What shareholders can do to beat the market with Knowles Corporation (KN) stock - The Dwinnex

 Earnings Estimates

-As of right now, 5 analysts gave their recommendation on the stock of the company.
+There are 5 different market analysts currently analyzing its stock.
 On average, analysts expect EPS of $0.37 for the current quarter, with a high estimate of $0.4 and a low estimate of $0.34, while EPS last year was $0.48.
 The consensus estimate for the next quarter is $0.26, with high estimates of $0.29 and low estimates of $0.23.

 Analysts are recommending an EPS of between $1.29 and $1.2 for the fiscal current year, implying an average EPS of $1.24.
 EPS for the following year is $1.39, with 5 analysts recommending between $1.55 and $1.08.